sdroege/gstreamer-rs/docs/gstreamer-app/docs.md

 `true` if no more samples can be pulled and the appsink is EOS.
 <!-- impl AppSink::fn pull_preroll -->
 Get the last preroll sample in `self`.
 This was the sample that caused the appsink to preroll in the PAUSED state.
-This sample can be pulled many times and remains available to the application even after EOS.

 This function is typically used when dealing with a pipeline in the PAUSED state.
 Calling this function after doing a seek will give the sample right after the seek position.

+Calling this function will clear the internal reference to the preroll buffer.

 Note that the preroll sample will also be returned as the first sample when calling `AppSink::pull_sample`.